14 Ways to Use a PBMT Laser

 4. Acupuncture Therapy

 A small focused laser with a typical power level of around 100 to 500mw can be used exactly like a needle is used in acupuncture.
-The dosage is typically 2 - 8 joules per point and accomplishes the same energy release about 98% of the time.
-Laser acupuncture is great for kids and others who donā??t like the pain associated with needles.
+The dosage is typically 2 - 8 joules per point (at the surface) and accomplishes the same energy release about 98% of the time.
+Laser acupuncture is great for kids and others who donā??t like the feelings associated with needles.
 This type of therapy is based on releasing the blocked energy inside the body so that the body is in balance and this should accelerate natural healing.

 5. Trigger Point Therapy

 Similar to acupuncture, trigger point therapy is common with some chiropractors, message therapist, and physical therapist.
 During a conventional trigger point therapy session, pressure is applied to the painful points for several second to help relax the problematic muscle.
 A laser with a small blunt tip can be used to release the point and at the same time, it is adding laser energy to this critical point.
 You will often see these in treatment protocols as a static treatment point.
 If your system does not have a trigger point probe, you can typically use a laser with a larger treatment area to accomplish a similar result but class 4 systems over 3 watts can potentially overheat the spot if not kept moving.